What types of exams does the Testing Center administer?

 - East Central College

-In order to have the fee waived, you must present proof of enrollment.
+In order to have the fee waived, you must present proof of enrollment and/or residency.
 Examples of proof of enrollment include:

 - A valid (unexpired) student ID

 - A proof of enrollment statement from your institution’s Registrar’s Office

 What items are prohibited inside of the testing room?

 The following items are prohibited in the Testing Center:

 - Personal items, including backpacks, briefcases, purses, bags, wallets, large jewelry items, and keys.

 - Cell phones and electronic devices (including smart watches and other wearable technology).